 (2) has been involved primarily in educational pursuits or has not been entirely financially self-supporting through employment.

-The domicile of a dependent student's legal guardian will be presumed to have the same effect as that of a dependent student's natural parent, and references to parents in these regulations shall include legal guardians when (a) the student is the dependent of the legal guardian, and (b) such guardianship has been established due to the complete incapacity or death of the student's natural parent(s).
+The domicile of a dependent student's legal guardian will be presumed to have the same effect as that of a dependent student's parent (this includes step-parents), and references to parents in these regulations shall include legal guardians when (a) the student is the dependent of the legal guardian, and (b) such guardianship has been established due to the complete incapacity or death of the student's natural parent(s).
 A parent's inability to provide funds necessary to support a college education does not constitute complete incapacity.3

 A non-dependent student's failure to have continuously resided in Michigan for the twelve-month period will not automatically prevent the student from obtaining in-state tuition status.
 If the student presents clear and convincing evidence which demonstrates the establishment of a Michigan domicile, the student will be eligible for in-state tuition status even if the student has not resided in Michigan continuously for twelve (12) months prior to the first day of classes in the applicable semester.4